 Your asthma treatment depends on how severe your symptoms are on a regular basis.
 If you have severe asthma, it’s likely that you already take long-term control medications.
 You may also have a rescue inhaler on hand just in case an asthma attack occurs.

-Severe asthma attacks don’t respond to regular asthma treatments, so you need emergency medical treatment if your rescue medications aren’t working.
+Severe asthma attacks don’t respond to regular asthma treatment, so you need emergency medical treatment if your rescue medications aren’t working.
 At the emergency room, your medical team may:

-- measure your peak flow to determine the rate you
+- measure your PEF to determine how much and how fast you exhale

-- measure your forced expiratory volume (FEV) with
+- measure your forced expiratory volume with a spirometry test

-Once a severe asthma attack is confirmed, your doctor may administer one or more of the following:
+Once your doctor confirms that you’re having a severe asthma attack, they may administer one or more of the following:

 - intubation machines to help you breathe

-Uncontrolled asthma can also lead to severe attacks.
-If you frequently rely on your rescue inhaler, this is a sign that you and your doctor need to look at more long-term measures of asthma treatment.
+If you rely on your rescue inhaler two or more times per week, this is a sign that you and your doctor need to look at more long-term forms of asthma treatment.

 Treatment and recovery are important after a severe asthma attack, as these are both life-saving measures.
-But the best way to avoid such situations is to prevent severe asthma attacks from happening altogether.
+But the best way to avoid severe asthma attacks is to prevent them from happening altogether.
 Learning your asthma attack triggers is key to prevention.

 Not everyone’s asthma symptoms are alike, and everyone has different asthma triggers.
-It’s important to learn yours so you know what to avoid.
+It’s important to learn yours, so you can know what to avoid.
 Triggers that may exacerbate asthma-related inflammation include: